My Lovely Followers

 Love and hugs,

-card ingredients:
+card supplies:

-Wednesday, 22 January 2025
+Wednesday, 25 June 2025

 Here is my card:

-A closer look at the images:
+A closer look at the details:

 I would like to enter my card into the following challenges:

-I hope you will pop over to Instagram and check out the hop; please use the hashtag #cardsforallseasonshop2025 to see all the gorgeous creations and also if you want to participate we will be able to find you.
+I hope you will pop over to Instagram and check out the hop; please use the hashtag #cfascardhop2025 to see all the gorgeous creations and also if you want to participate we will be able to find you.

 I'll be back in the morning with my card for the Krafty Chicks challenge so I hope you will pop back and check it out.
 Until then thank you so much for stopping by.